Shewanella oneidensis

 Shewanella oneidensis is a bacterium notable for its ability to reduce metal ions and live in environments with or without oxygen.
 This proteobacterium was first isolated from Lake Oneida, NY in 1988, hence its name.

-S. oneidensis is a facultative bacterium, capable of surviving and proliferating in both aerobic and anaerobic conditions.
+Shewanella oneidensis is a facultative bacterium, capable of surviving and proliferating in both aerobic and anaerobic conditions.
 The special interest in S. oneidensis MR-1 revolves around its behavior in an anaerobic environment contaminated by heavy metals such as iron, lead and uranium.
 Experiments suggest it may reduce ionic mercury to elemental mercury and ionic silver to elemental silver.
 Cellular respiration for these bacteria is not restricted to heavy metals though; the bacteria can also target sulfates, nitrates and chromates when grown anaerobically.

 Name

 This species is referred to as S. oneidensis MR-1, indicating "manganese reducing", a special feature of this organism.
 It is a common misconception to think that MR-1 refers to "metal-reducing" instead of the original intended "manganese-reducing" as observed by Kenneth H. Nealson, who first isolated the organism.
+Although it was originally known as "manganese-reducing", the additional abbreviation expansion of "metal-reducing" is also valid as S. oneidensis MR-1 does reduce metals other than manganese.

 Qualities

-Metal Reduction
+Metal reduction

-S. oneidensis MR-1 belongs to a class of bacteria known as "Dissimilatory Metal-Reducing Bacteria (DMRB)" because of their ability to couple metal reduction with their metabolism.
+Shewanella oneidensis MR-1 belongs to a class of bacteria known as "Dissimilatory Metal-Reducing Bacteria (DMRB)" because of their ability to couple metal reduction with their metabolism.
 The means of reducing the metals is of particular controversy, as research using scanning electron microscopy and transmission electron microscopy revealed abnormal structural protrusions resembling bacterial filaments that are thought to be involved in the metal reduction.
 This process of producing an external filament is completely absent from conventional bacterial respiration and is the center of many current studies.

 The mechanics of this bacterium's resistance and use of heavy metal ions is deeply related to its metabolism pathway web.
 Putative multidrug efflux transporters, detoxification proteins, extracytoplasmic sigma factors and PAS domain regulators are shown to have higher expression activity in presence of heavy metal.
 Cytochrome c class protein SO3300 also has an elevated transcription.
 For example, when reducing U(VI), special cytochromes such as MtrC and OmcA are used to form UO2 nanoparticles and associate it with biopolymers.